Parsa-Rajabi/CMPT-276/docs/teaching-team.md

 Before sending an email, make sure to review this article on [How to email your profs effectively](https://students.ubc.ca/ubclife/inbox-1-email-profs-effectively) for tips on how to effectively communicate with your instructor. **Emails that do not follow these guidelines will be returned to the sender for revision.**

 > Repeated unprofessional behavior will result in grade deduction from your final grade, with **each violation resulting in a 1% deduction**.
-Students will be notified of possible deductions after the first offical warning.
+Students will be notified of possible deductions after the first official warning.